 - proving you are a permanent resident of one country or the other and

-- proving you are admissible to the country you are not a permanent resident of (as a student, worker or visitor).
+- proving you are admissible to the country you are not a permanent resident of.

 - US naturazliation certificate